Eddie Razaz

-Ardalan Razaz Rahmati (اردلان رزاز رحمتى; born 21 December 1988), known as Eddie Razaz (ادى رزاز), is an Iranian-Swedish singer.
+Ardalan Razaz Rahmati (اردلان رزاز رحمتى; born 21 December 1988), known as Eddie Razaz (ادى رزاز), is a Swedish singer.
 He was a former participant of Swedish Idol 2009 and finished sixth.
 Eddie Razaz and Rabih Jaber, yet another Idol participant, became a duo pop boy band as REbound! in 2010 with a number of hits on the Swedish charts.
 After the split-up of the band in April 2011, Eddie Razaz is continuing as a solo singer.
 In November 2012, he was signed to Warner Music Sweden.
 He has done also modelling and was featured in advertisements.

 Beginnings

-Born in Stockholm to Iranian parents who came from Iran, he first auditioned for Swedish Idol in 2005 but was eliminated during the qualifying rounds.
+Born in Stockholm to Iranian parents, he first auditioned for Swedish Idol in 2005 but was eliminated during the qualifying rounds.
 He also worked with a modeling agency.

 Idol 2009

 In 2009, he took part in TV4 Idol 2009, the sixth season of the Swedish version of Idol.
 This was his second, more successful, shot at the competition after not qualifying in 2005.
 In the 2009 edition of Idol, he reached Week 6 of the live shows before being eliminated and coming sixth overall.

 He sang the following songs during the 2009 series: